Tasarinan/Ufoco/docs/development/backlog.md

   - <font color=red> Saving the notes after focus is lost</font>
   - <font color=red> Saving should not interfere with the typing or other user actions</font>
-  - <font color=red> Saving should only be done, if there are any changes to the file</font>
+  - <font color=geen> Saving should only be done, if there are any changes to the file</font>

 - `Done` As a user I want to store my data with security password